For all Participents of the Performance Sailtraining in English during the Winter, this should be an overview on what the Training is for.

-If you like to sail fast and competitive, book your Performance Sailtraining with Oliver Ochse.
-Saturday and Sunday from 10 am to 6 pm on the Weekends during the Winter in Bay of Palma de Mallorca.
+If you like to sail fast and improve your Skills, than you should book the Performance Sailtraining with Oliver Ochse.
+Saturday and Sunday from 11 am to 5 pm on the Weekends during the Winter in Bay of Palma de Mallorca.
 You should be familiar with basic Terms and Manouvers in Sailing, but don t need Racing Experience to take part.

 We go for the Basic Positions on a Racing Boat from Bowman to Helm, including all Sailtrimm with brand new Racing Sails from One Sails Palma.
 Petit Chasseur has all Trimm Equipment to go fast and we always optimize for the best VMG on Up & Down Sailing.

 During this Performance Training you can ask all your Questions and try to go yourself for the moves you havend done before.
 Of course also the Helm is including.
 The Cost for the 2 Days Performance Training is 100€.
 This money is to share all the Costs of this kind of Training including Marina fees and Fuel.

 Performance Training Dates 2022

 Ask for availibility and Price through my E Mail Adress: Oliver@Segelberater.com and book the next free Spot for your Sailtraining on "Petit Chasseur" Also WhatsApp on +34 629535608 or Facebook.

 - November Performance Sailtraining: Try new Position.
 First Time on the Bow.
 Prepare the Kite.
 Helm and Mainsail Trimm.